peterhinch/micropython-radio/radio-fast/README.md

 The radio_fast module
 ---------------------

+The test scripts which use `uasyncio` have been updated for `uasyncio` V3 and require this version.
+To ensure this, use a daily build of firmware or a release build after V1.2.

 This module uses the nRF24l01+ chip and MicroPython driver to create a wireless link between two points.
 Wherease the radio_pickle module is designed for ease of use and support of dynamically variable data, radio_fast is optimised for speed and range.
 The cost is a restriction to a fixed record length determined